Wanglab-UTHSC/JUMPsem_web/README.md

-# eSEM_web
+# JUMPsem_web

-This is an web page application for the package **[eSEM](https://github.com/Wanglab-UTHSC/eSEM)** developed by our lab.
+This is a web page application for the package **[JUMPsem](https://github.com/Wanglab-UTHSC/eSEM)** developed by our lab.
 Latest local version is available on the github.

 The [online version](https://esem.shinyapps.io/eSEM_rshiny/) is available on shinyapps.io.

 ---

-# About eSEM package
+# About JUMPsem package
-**[eSEM]** is a R package infering enzyme activity from phosphoralation, ubiquitination, acetylation.
+**[JUMPsem]** is a R package infering enzyme activity from phosphoralation, ubiquitination, acetylation.

-## eSEM Analysis: User Guide
+## JUMPsem Analysis: User Guide

 ---
-In this **online version of eSEM package**, users could easily set up parameters just as in the packages.
+In this **online version of JUMPsem package**, users could easily set up parameters just as in the packages.
 What's more, it also provides plotting options for users to directly visualize the results.

 ## Steps(Example)